-Her practice covers a range of commercial and regulatory issues.
-She has advised governments, government-owned entities and commercial clients (including financial institutions and energy companies) in Asia, Europe and the United States.
-She has also acted as counsel and advocate in arbitrations under various rules and court proceedings.
+May's practice covers a range of commercial disputes and regulatory issues.
+She has advised governments, government-owned entities and commercial clients (including financial institutions and energy companies) in Asia, Europe and the United States, including acting as counsel and advocate in arbitrations under various rules and court proceedings.
 May is based in Hong Kong but also spends time in Herbert Smith Freehills' Shanghai and Beijing offices, and has also practised in London, Singapore and Tokyo.
 She has published several articles on arbitration and dispute resolution, and speaks Bahasa (Malaysian and Indonesian), Chinese (Mandarin and Cantonese) and English, and is qualified as a solicitor of England and Wales and Hong Kong.

 May is a CEDR accredited mediator and an arbitrator in the HKIAC List of Arbitrators.